root-x-rohan/CIC-ML/README.md

 | Logistic Regression | 0.76     | 0.75      | 0.74   |

-**🧾Note:** Go through report in the files for detailed approach explanation.
+**🧾Note:** Go through the report in the files for a detailed explanation of the approach.